Game Drives in Queen Elizabeth National Park

 Self-game drives

-A self-game drive is done by travelers who wish to engage in an extensive wildlife adventure on their own without any guide.
-These kinds of travelers prefer engaging in this kind of game drive without knowing what others want.
-Travelers on their self-game drives usually hire safari vans.
+A self-guided drive is done by travelers who wish to engage in an extensive wildlife adventure independently without any guide.
+These travelers prefer engaging in this game drive without knowing what others want.
+Travelers on their self-guided drives usually hire safari vans.
 This kind of game drive is good for photographers, travelers are required to know how to read maps, and this is cheaper than the guided game drive and many others.

 The park is located in the western part of Uganda and it is mainly accessed by road and air transport.
 While using air transport, travelers use the scheduled flights from the Kajjansi airstrip or Entebbe International Airport to the Mweya Airstrip, Kasese Airstrip, and the Kihihi Airstrip.
 All these airstrips are near the park and it’s upon the choice of travelers and the schedule of the flight where it will land.